atsign-foundation/at_esp32/README.md

 ### 1. Prerequisites

 1. Install [VSCode](https://code.visualstudio.com/download) and the [PlatformIO VSCode extension](https://platformio.org/install/ide?install=vscode).
-2. Get your [atSign](https://my.atsign.com/go) and its `.atKeys` file.
+2. Get 2 [atSigns](https://my.atsign.com/go) and their `.atKeys` files.
 Follow this [video](https://youtu.be/8xJnbsuF4C8) to get your free atSign and generate its `.atKeys` file.
-3. You will need an [ESP32](https://www.espressif.com/en/products/modules/esp32) and a USB-A to micro-USB cable to connect it to your computer.
+3. You will need an [ESP32](https://www.espressif.com/en/products/modules/esp32) and a USB-A to micro-USB cable data cable to connect it to your computer.

 ### 2. Setting up your Project